DaisukeDaisuke/AwaitFormOptions/README.md

 >     Always make sure to catch `AwaitFormException` when using this setting.
 >
 > - If `neverRejects` is set to `true`, `AwaitFormOptions` will **silently terminate the child generator** when a form is closed or rejected.
->     The affected generator scope will be forcibly interrupted without throwing, and no return value will be collected.
+>     The affected generator coroutine will be forcibly interrupted without throwing, and no return value will be collected.
 >     You do not need to catch exceptions in this case, but be aware that the logic inside the generator will not complete.
 >
 >- If `throwExceptionInCaller` is `true`, `AwaitFormOptions` will **re-throw `AwaitFormException` in the parent `f2c()` coroutine** after applying `neverRejects` behavior.